 Empowering older people to take action to manage their hearing loss

 Action on Hearing Loss Scotland launched Hear to Inform and Connect in July 2017 as part of the new UK Hear to Inform and Connect (2017-19) project.
-It is a National Lottery funded project through The National Lottery Community Fund and is helping us grow our existing face-to-face information services to reach even more older people with hearing loss.
+It is a National Lottery community funded project through The National Lottery Community Fund and is helping us grow our existing face-to-face information services to reach even more older people with hearing loss.

 Hear to Inform and Connect is helping to ensure older people feel better informed about how to manage their hearing loss and

 Our team of Information Officers and trained volunteers provide information in community settings across Scotland.
 They also work with care homes, community groups and local organisations that provide services or support for older people with hearing loss, to help them make their services more accessible and inclusive.

 What we do